8 Costly Mistakes Home Sellers Make | Helpful Tips

 When a homeowner sets out to sell their home odds are they don’t plan on making costly mistakes, but without the proper knowledge and guidance, there is a strong possibility they will.
 Below is a helpful guide listing the top 8 costly mistakes home sellers make and how to avoid them.
-By doing so sellers will not only be able to sell their home for top dollar, but they’ll be able to do so in the shortest amount of time too.
+By doing so sellers will not only be able to sell their home for top dollar, but they’ll also be able to do so in the shortest amount of time.

-8 Costly Mistakes Homes Make
+8 Costly Mistakes Home Sellers Make

 Sellers who decide to go FSBO (For Sale By Owner) thinking they are going to save money can turn into a costly mistake!
-The same holds true for sellers who hire an agent based on their friendship.
-Even worse hiring an agent based on their commission rate, not on experience and their marketing expertise.
+The same holds true for sellers who hire an agent based on their personal relationships or friendship.
+Even worse hiring an agent based on their commission rate and not their knowledge, experience, and marketing expertise.

 It’s very important for sellers to do their homework and make sure they hire the best agent for the job to help them avoid as many costly mistakes as possible.
 The one who has outstanding marketing and negotiation skills.
-You’ll also want to make sure you hire an agent who is going to be there every step of the way.
+They’ll also want to make sure they hire an agent who is going to be there for them every step of the way.
 One who will deal with the inspection, appraisal, mortgage company, and title company.
 An agent who can put out any unforeseen fires that are bound to come up along the way.

-Not Show Ready
+2. Not Show Ready

-Difficult to View
+3. Difficult to View

 If a buyer can’t view a home they can’t buy it!
 Sometimes it’s the seller who makes it difficult to view their home and other times it’s their listing agent.
-Regardless if it’s the seller, listing agent or both the issue impeding showings needs to be resolved immediately so it’s easy for the buyer and their agent to view the property.
-This might mean the seller will have to hire a pet sitter to remove their dog for showings or the listing agent may have to hire a company to handle their showings for them.
+Regardless if it’s the seller, listing agent, or both the issue impeding showings needs to be resolved immediately.
+A buyer’s agent should never have to chase a listing agent down to schedule an appointment and a listing agent should never have to chase the seller down.

-The BIGGEST mistake sellers make is overpricing their home!
-Statistics show the longer a home sits on the market the lower the offers become, so it’s extremely important the property is priced right from the start.
-A top Realtor will be able to educate a seller on the current market conditions and recommend a list price.
+The BIGGEST mistake sellers make is overpricing their homes!
+Statistics show the longer a home sits on the market the lower the offers become.
+So it’s extremely important the property is priced right from the start.
+A top Realtor will be able to educate the seller on the current market conditions and recommend a list price.
 However, it is ultimately up to the seller if they want to risk making a costly mistake by “testing the market” and overpricing their homeA helpful guide listing the top 8 costly mistakes home sellers make and how to avoid them to ensure sellers get top dollar for their home. #homeselling

-Unwilling to Negotiate
+5. Unwilling to Negotiate

 Yes, a lowball offer may be offensive to a seller, but it doesn’t mean the buyer isn’t serious or willing to pay market value for their home.
 Some buyers just have to make a lowball to see if they can get a good deal, but a seller can find out real quick how serious a buyer is by making a counteroffer, even if it’s a full-price counter.
 Serious buyers will be open to negotiating, unrealistic tire kickers will walk, so it never hurts to counter.